WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 title: Strings
-subtitle: TODO: need better title
+subtitle: A class of characters
 theme: league

 ## Strings are Things